charupalvi/department_management/README.md

 ---

 ### Contact
-For any questions or feedback, please reach out at [your email or GitHub link].
+For any questions or feedback, please reach out at charudattpalvi@gmail.com.